approvals/ApprovalTests.cpp/doc/sphinx/tests/test_markdown_conversion_input.md

 ## link to markdown file outside doc/ is unchanged

 [How To Release](/build/HowToRelease.md#top)

-## link to .source.md file must point to github site

-Because .source.md files are not converted to sphinx .rst files, and so would be broken links on Read the Docs.

-1. Add a new file about the customisation, such as [UsingCatch.source.md](/doc/mdsource/UsingCatch.source.md#top)

 ### links to docs in various relative paths are correct